School Science Lessons

 Lead, element, Lead foil, Lead shot, Lead Plate Electrodes 100 x 50 x 1.5 mm, 100 x 50 x 3 mm, 75 x 25 x 1.5 mm, Lead cube, 10 mm, 20 mm

-Lead, Pb (plumbum) (Old English leād), metal foil 0.3 mm, powder, filings, strip, sheet, grain, lead AAS std, lead cell test kit, (0.5-5 mg / L), lead shot, fishing sinkers, roof guttering, Harmful, chronic poison if long-term exposure from pipe work, pottery glazes, containers, dusts.
+Lead, Pb (plumbum) (Old English leād), metal foil 0.3 mm, powder, filings, strip, sheet, grain, lead AAS std, lead cell test kit, (0.5-5 mg / L),

 Formerly, ladies used lead carbonate to whiten their laces and some may have died from such use.

-Reacts with concentrated oxidizing acids, HNO3 or H2SO4 to produce high oxidation number ions, and sulfur dioxide SO2 or nitrogen dioxide, NO2.
+Lead reacts with concentrated oxidizing acids, HNO3 or H2SO4 to produce high oxidation number ions, and sulfur dioxide.

-No reaction with dilute HCl or H2SO4or with water.
+Lead has no reaction with dilute HCl or H2SO4or with water.

-Heated powder forms oxide.
+Heated lead powder forms lead oxide.

 Inorganic Pb2+is an accumulated poison and can replace calcium in bone.